tdwg/tcs2/docs/feature-report/README.md

-By elevating the values from the Taxon Relationship Type enumeration to first-class TCS properties and leaving the syntax out of the standard, people can choose whether to hang them off the subject Taxon Concept, or use them in a utility object outside TCS, for example the Darwin Core Resource Relationship class.
+By elevating the values from the Taxon Relationship Type enumeration to first-class TCS properties and leaving the syntax out of the standard, people can choose whether to connect them to the subject Taxon Concept, or use them in a utility object outside TCS, for example the Darwin Core Resource Relationship class.
 The shape of the data may dictate the use of a relationship object, but the terms have the same meaning, regardless of the syntax.